Yuan-Wu-repo/LR-IntervalCensoring/README.md

 - Estimating the Sieve spline-based MLE of the Cox regression parameters and the hazard function

-- Estimating the variance of the MLE of the Cox regression parameters using both Zhang et al. (2010) and ICsurv approaches
+- Estimating the variance of the MLE of the Cox regression parameters using two existing approaches

 - Generating the knot sequence for B-splines (or I-splines)